 Creating AI-led videos for lead generation

-Video is king in this day and age: 91% of businesses use video as a key tool for marketing, and viewers retain 95% of a message when they watch it in a video compared to just 10% when it's presented to them in written format.
+Video is king today: 91% of businesses use video as a key tool for marketing, and viewers retain 95% of a message when they watch it in a video compared to just 10% when it's presented to them in written format.

-Platforms like HeyGen can also be used to create AI-generated videos for event marketing, from tailored personalised video invitations, to teaser trailers for content, and wrap-up videos after the event.
-You can select an AI avatar, input a script (creation of which can, of course, can be supported by AI), and create customised invitations for each of the personas on your target attendee list.
+Platforms like HeyGen can also be used to create AI-generated videos for event marketing, from tailored personalised video invitations to teaser trailers for content, and wrap-up videos after the event.
+You can select an AI avatar, input a script (the creation of which can, of course, be supported by AI), and create customised invitations for each of the personas on your target attendee list.
 Then, just embed them in an email, or use them in your ads - no cameras, lights, or action needed!

 Incorporating AI-generated art and visuals into event design